sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-google-login/index.md

   provider (IdP) client is what let's Flex know that the users of your marketplace are allowed to use the Google Sign-In Project you created to log into your marketplace.
-- **Configure FTW** A few attributes from the Sign-In Project will need to be configured to FTW so that FTW can perform the login flow via Google.
+- **Configure Sharetribe Web Template** A few attributes from the Sign-In Project will need to be configured to Sharetribe Web Template so that it can perform the login flow via Google.

 ## Configure the Google Sign-In Project